-- Existing Infrastructure: A 16-inch ductile iron line is located on the south side of Highway 30 approximately 1.5 miles east of the park.
-The line has a total capacity of 5,000,000 gallons per day with an excess capacity of 4,500,000 gallons per day. - Improvements: The 16-inch line will need to be extended 2,640 feet to the property.
-The proposed route will run along US Highway 30, South 54th Street, and the future 36th Avenue South ending in the middle of the industrial park. - Estimated Cost: \$700,000 - Estimated Schedule: Six months (two months permitting and four months construction) - Other: The extension will be within the City of Clinton's rights-of-way.
+- Existing Infrastructure: A 16-inch ductile iron line is located on the south side of Highway 30 approximately 2 miles east of the park.
+The line has a total capacity of 5,000,000 gallons per day with an excess capacity of 3,000,000 gallons per day. - Improvements: The 16-inch line will need to be extended 2,640 feet to the property.
+The proposed route will run along US Highway 30, South 54th Street, and the future 36th Avenue South ending in the middle of the industrial park. - Estimated Cost: \$800,000 - Estimated Schedule: Nine months (up to six months for permitting and up to three months for construction) - Other: The extension will be within the City of Clinton's rights-of-way.